AquausDev/OptiPy/README.md

 # OptiPy
-a python code optimisation program made in python
+a python code optimisation/organisation program made in python